BLCM/BLCMods/Borderlands 2 mods/Astor/readme.md

 For those who were familiar with the previous Mod, the weapon/Item marked with a (*) are:
  - Upgrade (like the Bitch/Commerce in Uncle Teddy)
- - New weapon/item rewards (like the Tidal Wave in Capture The Flag)
+ - New Unique weapon/item rewards (like the Tidal Wave in Capture The Flag)
  - ... or restored Unique weapon/item "gone" in the original Koby's Mod.

 Feel Free to use the BLCMM tool to pick the option of your choice.